-“Essential Maintenance Practices” will be called “Inspection, Repair and Cleaning (IRC) Practices.”
+NEW: As of October 1, “Essential Maintenance Practices” are now called “Inspection, Repair and Cleaning (IRC) Practices.”
 IRC Practices will be the same as EMPs, except for these differences:

-- You will still be able to use your EMP certificate to perform EMPs (except for repairs) for 5 years from the date you took the EMP training.
+- You will still be able to use your EMP certificate to perform IRC Practices (except for repairs) for 5 years from the date you took the EMP training.
 After that, you will need to take the new IRCs training to receive an updated certificate number.

 The Vermont Lead Poisoning Prevention Law requires owners of residential rental buildings and child care facilities built before 1978 to do Inspection, Repair and Cleaning (IRC) Practices to help prevent lead poisoning in children.
 These are relatively inexpensive maintenance activities, which include inspecting the property for chipping and peeling paint.

-Starting October 1, 2022, IRC Practices must be performed by a person who is IRC certified or who has an RRPM license or UCCO certification.
+IRC Practices must be performed by a person who is IRC Practices certified or who has an RRPM license or UCCO certification.
 We recommend that all rental property and child care owners or managers become licensed or certified.
 If you have an EMP certificate, you can continue to perform IRC Practices using this certificate for 5 years from the date the certificate was issued.
 After 5 years, you will need to take the IRC Practices training to become recertified.

-To become IRC certified, you must attend a Health Department approved IRC training and take an exam.
-You must get at least an 80% on the exam to receive your certificate.
+To become IRC certified, you must attend a Health Department approved IRC Practices training and take a test.
+You must get at least a 70% on the test to receive your certificate.
 Certificates will be sent by email within two weeks.

-The IRC training is offered in person and online.
-The total time for the training and exam is about 4 hours.
+The IRC Practices training is offered in person and online.
+The total time for the training and test is about 3 hours.

 Online IRC Practices Training